Vorvaň

 Vorvaň is a Russian hardcore punk/metal band originally from Moscow, formed in 2009.
 They are known for mixing different styles of extreme music, continuously experimenting with compositions, melodics and sound.

-Biography
+History

 Vorvaň was formed by guitarist Eugene Cherevkov who had left his previous band Tombstone Piledriver and started the new project in 2009 in Moscow with an idea of playing fast mix of metal and punk.
 After a long process of trying different musicians Eugene's old mate Igor Butz joined him as a bassist in early 2011.
 Later that year drummer Aleksandr Fursov and vocalist Eli Mavrychev completed the band's line up.
 In February 2012 Vorvaň released their debut EP "Sailing the Vastness of Oceans" via Gorgona Records limited to only 500 CD copies.
 As expected, it was influenced by Converge, Disfear and Mastodon.